mooserson/DownBeat/readme.md

 ### A Music-synced Platformer

 Down beat will generate platforms for the player to jump on to escape.
 The platforms will drop in sync to music that will slowly increase in speed.
-The player will benefit by jumping in time to the music.
+The player will benefit by jumping in time to the music and will benefit by staying ahead of the fatal bottom-of-screen.

 ### MVPs--Goals for the project

 The features for a minimum-viable-product were:

 - [ ] A canvas-based platformer game
-- [ ] Game speeds up in time to music
+- [ ] Viewport speeds up in sync music
 - [ ] Player controls are responsive and feel fun to user
-- [ ] User Pages
 - [ ] A README will be included

 ### Wireframe: